foundriesio/dm-ak-nano-mcuxpresso/README.md

 API explicitly.
 If that integration is to be used, the factory need to be configured first.

 First the FoundriesFactory needs to be registered with EdgeLock 2GO.
 This should be requested to the [Foundries.io support team](https://foundriesio.atlassian.net/servicedesk/customer/portal/1/group/1/create/3).
+The 12NC of the SE05X model should to be used be informed in the request.

 Once that initial configuration is done, this is the expected output of the `fioctl el2g status` command: